algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Technical-Specifications.md

 The project has to be finished by the 17 of February 2023.

 The project is divided into three main phases:
+&nbsp;
 <img src="./Images/ProjectPhases.png" width="350" height="120" />